telerik/reporting-docs/knowledge-base/select-page-of-tiff-image.md

 ---
-title: Select page of TIFF image
+title: Select Page of TIFF Image
 description: "Learn how to render a certain page of a multi-page TIFF file using a custom user function in Telerik Reporting."
 type: how-to
 page_title: Choose page to render from a TIFF
 slug: select-page-of-tiff-image
-position:
 tags: TIFF
 ticketid: 1620320
 res_type: kb
 ---

 ## Environment

 <table>
 	<tbody>
 		<tr>